Avinash Chandra Dwivedi

 Avinash Chandra Dwivedi is an Indian politician and a member of the 18th Uttar Pradesh Assembly from the Manikpur Assembly constituency of the Chitrakoot district.
 He is a member of the Apna Dal (Sonelal).

 Early life

 Avinash Chandra Dwivedi was born on 31 December 1959 in Kosambi, Uttar Pradesh, to a Hindu family of Raj Bhavan Dwivedi.
-He married Sushma Dwivedi, and they had one child.
+He married Sushma Dwivedi, and they had two child.